Military History in National Parks

 Commemorating Military History

-National parks have always had strong ties to the military – until the establishment of the National Park Service (NPS) in 1916, many of the parks’ first rangers were members of the U.S. Calvary.
+National parks have always had strong ties to the military.
+In fact, when the National Park Service (NPS) was established in 1916, many of the parks’ first rangers were members of the U.S. Calvary.
 During times of war, some park lands were set aside for the training and care of military personnel.
-National parks mark the places where clashes took place, where soldiers and their families slept and lived, and where we now go to remember and reflect upon our military, past and present.
+National parks mark the locations where clashes took place, where soldiers and their families slept and lived, and where we now go to remember and reflect upon our military, past and present.

-The National Park Foundation (NPF)’s work in many of our areas of work, from preserving history and culture to envisioning parks of the future, supports parks which preserve and share these multifaceted histories.
-Together with NPS, we are working to expand storytelling in our parks, including our American military history, to help share a more comprehensive history of the U.S.
+The National Park Foundation (NPF)’s mission to preserve history and culture in parks, funds projects that aim to expand storytelling in our parks, including our American military history, to help share a more comprehensive history of the U.S.

-NPF supports national parks, programs, and projects that highlight America’s military history, as well as supports and honors those who have and continue to serve our country.
+NPF supports programs and projects within national parks that highlight America’s military history, as well as supports and honors those who have and continue to serve our country.

 -